TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Introduction

-\item We conduct extensive experiments to evaluate the robustness of the proposed ensemble model, and show that it outperforms the state-of-the-art robust ensemble approaches on different datasets against a range of attacks. \end{enumerate}
+\item We conduct extensive experiments to evaluate TRS in terms of model robustness under different attack settings, showing that TRS achieves the state-of-the-art ensemble robustness and outperforms other baselines by a large margin.
+We also conduct ablation studies to further understand the contribution of different loss terms and verify our theoretical findings. \end{enumerate}

-\section{Related Work}
+\subsection{Related Work}

-\para{Adversarial vulnerabilities of deep neural networks.} Since the early studies on adversarial examples against deep neural networks~\cite{szegedy2014intriguing}, the adversarial vulnerabilities of deep neural networks has raised great concerns these years, especially for security-critical scenarios, such as autonomous driving and drug design~\cite{kurakin2016adversarial,ivan2018robust,sitawarin2018darts}.
-There has been a series of work on adversarial evasion attacks, including both whitebox and blackbox attacks~\cite{goodfellow2014explaining,carlini2016towards,athalye2018obfuscated,chaowei2018}.
-Corresponding defenses have also been extensively studied, including both empirical defenses~\cite{madry2017towards,samangouei2018defense} which are usually been adaptive attacked again~\cite{athalye2018obfuscated,tramer2020adaptive}, and provable robust ML defenses~\cite{kolter2017provable,cohen2019certified,li2020sok}).
-Besides, the explanation of such vulnerabilities have also provided further understanding on the potential reasons and ways towards improving ML robustness ~\cite{tramer2017space,liu2016delving,demontis2019adversarial}.

-\para{Adversarial transferability.} The adversarial transferability between different ML models is an intriguing avenue of studies. \citeauthor{papernot2016limitations}~\cite{papernot2016limitations} explored the limitation of adversarial examples and showed that, while some instances are more difficult to manipulate than the others, these adversarial examples usually transfer from one model to another.
-It has also been found that the transferability property holds across different classification models, such as support vector machines, decision trees, and neural networks.
-This property exists not only across classifiers with the same underlying model, but also in the cross-model cases~\cite{papernot2016transferability}. \citeauthor{demontis2019adversarial}~\cite{demontis2019adversarial} later analyzed transferability for both evasion and poisoning attacks. \citeauthor{tramer2017space}~\cite{tramer2017space} empirically investigated the subspace of adversarial examples that enables transferability between different models: though their results provide a non-zero probability guarantee on the transferability, they did not quantify the probability with which the adversarial examples transfer.
+The adversarial transferability between different ML models is an intriguing research direction. \citeauthor{papernot2016limitations}~\cite{papernot2016limitations} explored the limitation of adversarial examples and showed that, while some instances are more difficult to manipulate than the others, these adversarial examples usually transfer from one model to another. \citeauthor{demontis2019adversarial}~\cite{demontis2019adversarial} later analyzed transferability for both evasion and poisoning attacks. \citeauthor{tramer2017space}~\cite{tramer2017space} empirically investigated the subspace of adversarial examples that enables transferability between different models: though their results provide a non-zero probability guarantee on the transferability, they did not quantify the probability of adversarial transferability.